Question: Do we chant ‘Amituofo’ for others only when they have passed away?

 Support-chanting is very important for guidance because the average dying person’s mind is usually weak, confused, fearful, distracted and with much worldly attachments.
 Beyond last-minute support-chanting, before one reaches the dying stage, when one is still well and alive, regular practice of mindfulness of Amituofo should be encouraged too, so as to be better prepared for practising likewise when dying.
 This is also very important as it cannot be assumed that everyone will have the good karma of having support-chanting being available.
 If so, one would then be one’s own support, in connecting to Amituofo.
 As death might come suddenly too, it is safest to be self-skilled.

-A: The person should be reminded that all that can be done to relieve the pain has already been done, that clinging to the physical pain will only increase mental suffering, that all he or she can do now to relieve the pain is by following the support-chanting (verbally, or in the mind, if too weak), to connect to the blessings of Amituofo, which when done sincerely, will not only remove pain, but bring about great bliss of body and mind.
+Answer: The person should be reminded that all that can be done to relieve the pain has already been done, that clinging to the physical pain will only increase mental suffering, that all he or she can do now to relieve the pain is by following the support-chanting (verbally, or in the mind, if too weak), to connect to the blessings of Amituofo, which when done sincerely, will not only remove pain, but bring about great bliss of body and mind.
 It can be encouraged that with mindfulness of Amituofo, if he or she can be cured, it will be swift.
-If not, he or she will be swiftly born in Amituofo’s Pure Land, where there is no suffering, which is the true cure.
-He or she should thus be wholeheartedly mindful of Amituofo’s name, and follow him when he appears.
+If not, he or she will be swiftly born in Amituofo’s Pure Land, where there is no suffering, which is the truly lasting cure.
+He or she should thus be wholeheartedly mindful of Amituofo’s name, and follow him when he appears, ONLY aspiring to reach his Pure Land.

 Right Aspiration When Severely Sick